-The Station continues to inspect its aging equipment, transmitters, generators, and other backup power supplies, in fiscal year 2016 to determine its longevity.
-Most were purchased at the same time and are approaching 20 years.
+WEMU will continue to inspect its aging equipment (transmitters, generators, and other backup power supplies) in fiscal year 2018 to determine its longevity.
+Most items were purchased at the same time and are approaching 20 years old.
 The Station needs to determine the feasibility of retaining current equipment, along with its increased risk of failure and need for maintenance.
 Any new major equipment purchases will come from the Station's designated equipment fund.

 The Station remains committed to serve the University's mission of public service through programming, community support, civic engagement, and free public service announcements to nonprofits.